DOWNLOAD The Auction Profit Blueprint

 Here are some donated items to avoid during a silent auction:

-Then, you will need to determine the time and date.
+Determine the time and date of your charity silent auction.
 If you intend to host your event in person, you will need to find an appropriate and affordable space.

 In general, school auditoriums and cafeterias are perfect for such silent auction fundraisers.
-However, if you’re social distancing, you might look at outdoor venues or online options.
 Fancier venues will stretch your budget even if you work out discounts with the hotel or banquet hall.

-Here are some questions you should ask yourself before choosing a venue for your auction:
+Here are some questions you should ask yourself before choosing a venue for your auction fundraiser:

 Tip: Ask your nearby school about available spaces, whether you’re fundraising for school or not.
 Depending on the event, they will often rent or even donate the space.